MariaYazikova/Frequency_dictionary/README.md

 Counting the number of different English alphabet characters used in a user file.
 The results are written to a user-specified file.
+Second year university.